 - Shading issues from nearby structures or vegetation

-- High electricity rates make energy optimization valuable
+- High electricity rates make energy optimisation valuable

 - Smart home integration desires for monitoring capabilities